 health of our community.
 I would also like to wish you a healthy and safe holiday season. ~ Thomas DeFauw, President and Chief Executive Officer

 Port Huron Hospital opened on November 7, 1882, as the result of the commitment of a group of individuals who created a legacy of partnership and healthcare in the community.
 You’ve always told us that you want Port Huron Hospital to be your community hospital.
-That’s why we continue to be an independent hospital and why our strategic decisions are made with input from you.
+That’s why we continue to be an exceptional hospital and why our strategic decisions are made with input from you.
 We have always believed our purpose is to be the area’s leader in healing and to be your partner in creating and maintaining a healthy community.
 As a staple in the community, we look to the past with pride.
 I feel privileged to be part of the current evolution of Port Huron Hospital and, as we mark 130 years, I would like to recognize all of those people who’ve made this anniversary a reality – our medical staff, our employees, our volunteers and all of you who have shown your belief and confidence in Port Huron Hospital.
 And I want to assure you that we will continue to shape our future, as we always have, with your vision and support. ~ Thomas DeFauw, President and Chief Executive Officer

 As the area leader in women’s health services, Port Huron Hospital is well known and respected for its breast cancer services – from its Breast Imaging Center of Excellence in Women’s Wellness Place, to its treatment programs and support groups.
 The hospital has a number of special programs in October, including free mammograms for women who have never had a screening mammogram and have no health insurance or are unable to afford a mammogram. ~ Thomas DeFauw, President and Chief Executive Officer

 Port Huron Hospital’s 130 year history is a good example of what can be accomplished when an organization partners with the community.
-It’s because of support and leadership from members of the community that Port Huron Hospital remains a true, independent community hospital.
+It’s because of support and leadership from members of the community that Port Huron Hospital remains a true, exceptional community hospital.
 And it’s because of local donations to fundraising projects like Investing in Technology of the Future that we remain the area’s leader in healthcare and medical technology.
 Thank you for your continued support. ~ Thomas DeFauw, President and Chief Executive Officer

 A special way to enhance health in our community is to partner with those who see a need and address it.
 Jeff and Tracy Willard are such people.
 Their own grief evolved into Hunter Hospitality House, a respite for families of Port Huron Hospital patients.
 We sincerely appreciate and support the efforts of Jeff and Tracy and their commitment to making a difference in the community and, particularly, in the lives of family members of our patients.
 They are true partners in health. ~ Thomas DeFauw, President and Chief Executive Officer